 - A Japanese study found the 3 Good Things can effectively increase the general trust level in the participant.

 - TGT practice also seems to increase a person’s psychological resilience.

 Research suggests people can increase their happiness through intentional positive activities, like practicing kindness, being altruistic, or expressing gratitude.
 A study that combined the results from 51 studies on positive psychology interventions (such as thinking gratefully, optimistically, or mindfully) found people became significantly happier (Sin & Lyubomirsky, 2009).

-Sheldon and Lyubomirsky (2004) found, after one week of TGT, the participants were 2% happier.
+Sheldon and Lyubomirsky (2004) found that after one week of TGT, the participants were 2% happier.

 Their happiness rose to 5% at the end of one month.
 And to 9% by the end of six months.

 The authors of the study wrote: “At the one-month follow-up, participants in this exercise were happier and less depressed than they had been at baseline, and they stayed happier and less depressed at the three-month and six-month follow-ups.”